Education system

 There are several secondary schools in the Maastricht region.

-- Porta Mosana College in Maastricht
+- Porta Mosana College (link in Dutch) in Maastricht

-- Sint-Janscollege Hoensbroek
+- Sint-Janscollege (link in Dutch) Hoensbroek

-- Charlemagne College in Landgraaf
+- Eijkhagen Charlemagne College in Landgraaf

 - Sintermeertencollege in Heerlen